Samarth2001/nasa-turbofan/README.md

     *   Li, X., Ding, Q., & Sun, J. Q. (2018).
 Remaining useful life estimation in prognostics using deep convolution neural networks. *Reliability Engineering & System Safety, 172*, 1-11.
     *   Lundberg, S. M., & Lee, S. I. (2017).
 A unified approach to interpreting model predictions. *In Advances in neural information processing systems* (pp. 4765-4774).
 (SHAP paper)

-*(Users should review and update this list with papers that most directly influenced their specific implementation.)*

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: